 Start your search

-The first hurdle is finding a suitable person to care for your child.
+The first hurdle is finding a suitable person who can provide childcare.
 You may want to think about whether there are any friends or family members who might be able to help out.
 Grandma may welcome the chance to spend some time with her grandchild.
 Or maybe you have a friend who just loves babies.

 You could also think about people who have looked after your child before.
 Perhaps there’s a fantastic playgroup leader who gets on well with your child.
 It could be worth asking if they are available for extra work in the evenings.